-On a healthy body, inflammation is a good sign because it shows your white blood cells are working hard at expelling antigens.
-However, lupus can increase the frequency of inflammation and negatively affect your health and daily life.
-You can reduce your risk of inflammation by eating foods, such as:
+In a healthy body, inflammation is a good sign because it shows your white blood cells are working to expel antigens.
+However, lupus can increase the frequency of inflammation and negatively affect your health.
+However, you can reduce your risk of inflammation by eating nutritious foods, such as:

-• Animal-based omega-3 fat: commonly found in fish such as wild Alaskan salmon or supplements like krill oil.
+• Animal-based omega-3 fat — This is commonly found in fish such as wild Alaskan salmon or supplements like krill oil.

-• Saturated fats: contrary to popular belief, saturated fats are actually good for you.
-They can help lower cholesterol levels for a healthier cardiovascular system, provide good brain fuel, and promote proper mineral absorption.
+• Saturated fats — Contrary to popular belief, saturated fats are actually good for you.
+It can help lower cholesterol levels for a healthier cardiovascular system, provide good brain fuel, and promote proper mineral absorption.

 Foods to Avoid

-In the same way healthy foods can help lower the chances of lupus, unhealthy foods can increase your chances.
+In the same way healthy foods can help lower the chances of lupus attacks, unhealthy foods can increase your chances.
 These include:

-• Trans fats: these unhealthy fats from junk food and processed food can increase your risk of cardiovascular disease, making lupus even more dangerous.
-Replace these foods by eating healthy meat such as organic, free-range chicken and wild-caught Alaskan salmon.
+• Trans fats — These unhealthy fats from junk food and processed food can increase your risk of cardiovascular disease, making lupus even more dangerous.
+Replace these foods with healthy meat such as organic, free-range chicken and wild-caught Alaskan salmon.

-The source of osteoporosis can come from lupus attacking your bones itself, or medication that weakens your bones to control symptoms.
+The source of osteoporosis can come from lupus attacking your bones, or medication that weakens your bones to control symptoms.
 Either way, taking good care of your skeletal structure is essential for proper physical movement.
 Taking calcium supplements or calcium-rich foods is recommended to counteract the onset of osteoporosis.